Pradhiksha27/ML-Assignments/README.md

 ### HW1
 - Calculation of F1 Score using a 5 fold cross validation of KNN Classifier
-- Calculation of F1 Score using a 5 fold cross validation of Decision Tree Classifier & plot Depth-Time graph
+- Calculation of F1 Score using a 5 fold cross validation of Decision Tree Classifier & plot depth - time graph
 - Optimize and find best parameters of Decision Tree Classifier using Grid Search - Kaggle Submission